 By this point, it should be around 7 or 7:30 which should be enough time to ride the two marquee attractions left before the nighttime spectacular.
 If you’re stressing about time then go ahead and do one of these rides before dinner.
 While Frozen Ever After and Remy’s Ratatouille Adventure don’t wow us, they are must-do’s.
 They each have equal popularity and are on opposite ends of World Showcase.
 If you had dinner at Chefs de France, then staying there to do Remy’s and Impressions de France makes sense.
 If there are extra hours after the nighttime show then getting both of these attractions done is easy, just make sure both are available.

-Right or wrong, Harmonious will always be compared to its predecessor.
-In that way the show is a failure and doesn’t measure up at all.
-It’s a loud and sometimes confused fireworks show but it’s still absolutely worth seeing.
-The pyro is spectacular and the music has some shining moments.
-Try to watch Harmonious at the entrance of World Showcase between the two gift shops.
+Epcot’s nighttime show is in a state of flux after Harmonious closed and a new show is set to debut in late 2023.
+Epcot Forever is being shown in the interim and it’s decent, well worth watching.
+I recommend viewing the show from near the entrance of World Showcase between the two gift shops.
 There’s a small incline there and you’ll be able to see over everyone if standing on that.
 I mean, as long as you’re not very short or the person in front of you isn’t Andre the Giant.

 That’s our itinerary for one day at Epcot.
 This isn’t quite as specific as our other itineraries mainly thanks to fewer attractions involved.
 I will say that this itinerary might need a little adjusting if you are touring with kids.
 I do think they will like many of the shows and there are several playgrounds around.
 I’ll also note that if it’s Festival of the Arts or Flower and Garden season then take time to see the exhibits and live entertainment throughout the area.
 This can go in the afternoon/evening of the itinerary and you should still have time for nearly everything else.
 As always, leave time for wandering around the park although we included a good amount of this inside of the itinerary.
 Following this should lead to a great day!

 As always, if you have questions or thoughts on our Epcot itinerary then leave a comment below.
 If you are planning a trip to Disney World, then check out our planning guide.
+Looking for Walt Disney World tickets?
+Check out this site.
 If you enjoy what you are reading here on Wandering in Disney please share this post with your friends, as well as like our social media pages.
 You can also subscribe to the blog via WordPress or email.
 You can do all of that on the right side of this page.
 Thank you for reading, we really appreciate it!